Dechrissen/subregular-learning/README.md

 python /src/data_gen/data-gen.py
 ```

 This will generate Training, Dev, Test 1, Test 2, and Test 3 sets for the languages listed in `/tags.txt` and store them in `/src/data_gen/data/`.

 Check whether the data was generated successfully using `check.py`.
 If any of the files are missing strings, a "missing" or "incomplete" message will be printed to the terminal.

 In `/src/data_gen/data/`, there are three subsets generated: `1k`, `10k`, and `100k`.
 Each one contains `_Training.txt`, `_Dev.txt`, `_Test1.txt`, `_Test2.txt`, and `_Test3.txt` for each language.

+#### About the training, dev, and test data

+- **Training** data contains equal numbers of positive and negative strings between the lengths of 12 and 20.
+- **Dev** data contains equal numbers of positive and negative strings between the lengths of 12 and 20 which are disjoint from Training.
+- **Test 1** data contains equal numbers of positive and negative strings between the lengths of 12 and 20 which are disjoint from both Training and Dev.
+- **Test 2** data contains equal numbers of positive and negative strings between the lengths of 21 and 50.
+- **Test 3** data contains equal numbers of positive and negative strings between the lengths of 21 and 50; in particular, each postive string *x* is paired with a negative string *y* such that the string edit distance of *(x,y)* is 1.

+Equal numbers of strings of each length in the selected length range are chosen.
+Under these constraints, the strings themselves are randomly selected uniformly.

 #### `check.py` script